5 ways to help future-proof your retirement

 To start, calculate your potential income streams: These might include Social Security benefits, 401(k)s and other retirement accounts, pensions, dividends, and other investment income.

-Estimating what you’ll spend in retirement can include considerations like gauging what you’ll need to cover fixed costs, you’ll also need to think about the kind of retirement lifestyle you want.
+Estimating what you’ll spend in retirement can include considerations like gauging what you’ll need to cover fixed costs.
+You’ll also need to think about the kind of retirement lifestyle you want.
 For example, will things like entertainment and travel be priorities?
 Given continuing price fluctuations in places from the grocery store and the gas station to the pharmacy, it may make sense to allow a cushion for some unexpected or overlooked expenses.
 If your projected income isn’t adequate to offset anticipated expenses, think about whether you’ll be taking on part-time work or identifying other income streams to bridge the gap.

 Tools like the Empower Retirement Planner allow you to run different scenarios, create a spending plan, anticipate large expenses, and simulate a recession to help you optimize your chances for financial success in retirement.